Trisul Configuration File

 Parameters Defaults Description

-Enabled False
+Enabled True True or False values.

 HiWater 8000 Hi water mark for number of simultaneous flows that can be tracked.
 If the number of simultaneous active flows exceeds the high water mark, Trisul will prune the oldest active flows until the number of flows goes one below the low water mark.